Breword/tmux/Formats.md

 - Parse-time conditionals in the configuration file (`%if`).

-This document gives a description of their use with examples.
+This document gives a description of their syntax with examples.

 Formats are also documented in the manual [here](https://man.openbsd.org/tmux.1#FORMATS), together with a list of all the